doksu/thirdman/README.md

 - Splunk App for Enterprise Security 3.2.2+

-The correlation search (Access - Third Man Access Behaviour Detected - Rule), is designed for the Splunk App for Enterprise Security (ES) 3.2.2+.
+The correlation search ("Access - Third Man Access Behaviour Detected - Rule"), is designed for the Splunk App for Enterprise Security (ES) 3.2.2+.

 #### Splunk Enterprise system requirements